Updated on October 26, 2022

 - Friendica: Another fediverse social network app.
 However, this one’s more a Facebook replacement, not a Twitter replacement.

 - Reddit: Reddit might be an option.
 It’s popular and widely used, is largely text-based, and offers a large range of categories via “subreddits.”
 However, Reddit doesn’t seem to have Twitter’s immediacy; it also has had its own problems in the past.
-The fact that Reddit posts can be downvoted, and that Reddit discourages self-promotion (which matters to creators), might also be issues.
+The fact that Reddit posts can be downvoted, and that Reddit discourages self-promotion (which matters to creators), also raises issues.
+My own experience with Reddit was brief, and didn’t leave me eager to return.